perbu/sshproxy/README.md

 the ssh protocol works.

-Except for the obvious lack of security (it accepts any public key) the code should be resonably ready to be plopped into production.
+Except for the obvious lack of security (it accepts any public key) the code should be reasonably ready to be plopped into production.

 ## How it works